Terms & Conditions

 There is no exclusive right to sell a particular item or service unless agreed prior to booking; however, we the Operator will ensure and promote fair-trading wherever possible.

-E-cigarette or similar products are NOT permitted, legal/illegal high smoking paraphernalia is NOT permitted, Counterfeit or fake/copied goods of any description are NOT permitted and livestock of any kind is NOT permitted.
-Basically anything you would not sell to a 10 year old is probably not right for the market.
+E-cigarettese or similar products are NOT permitted, legal/illegal high smoking paraphernalia is NOT permitted, Counterfeit or fake/copied goods of any description are NOT permitted and livestock of any kind is NOT permitted.
+Basically, anything you would not sell to a 10-year-old is probably not right for the market.

 Hours of Opening